EuMace/DevOps-ProjectsOnline/project2.md

 2. Created a new database, ran the following command from  MySQL console: mysql> CREATE DATABASE ‘college_database’ ;
 3. Created new user and granted full privileges on the database

-		The following command creates a new user named example_user , using mysql_native_password as default authentication method.
+The following command creates a new user named example_user, using mysql_native_password as default authentication method.
 We’re defining this user’s password as password, but you should replace this value with a secure password of your own choosing.

 mysql> CREATE USER 'eunice_user'@'%' IDENTIFIED WITH mysql_native_password BY 'password';

 4. Now give this user permission over the college_database database

 mysql> GRANT ALL ON college_database.* TO 'eunice_user'@'%';  This will give the example_user user full privileges over the example_database database, while preventing this user from creating or modifying other databases on your server.